Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Experimental Design

-Interestingly, although the simulated SNR drops off at 1280\,nm, the simulated visibility begins to drop more significantly starting at 1300\,nm (Fig.~\ref{sprs}(b)).
-We see a relatively flat, high visibility for wavelengths $< 1300$\, nm.
+Interestingly, the simulated CAR reduces slower with increasing quantum wavelength than the simulated SBR, which drops sharply at 1280\,nm (Fig.~\ref{sprs}(b)).
+The increase in tolerance to noise (also seen strongly in the visibility simulation) is due to coincidence-based detection, which helps filter vacuum emission and can lead to a higher noise tolerance for coincidence-based photon counting systems~\cite{herald, jordan_filter}.
+We calculate a relatively flat, high visibility for wavelengths $< 1300$\,nm.
 Meanwhile, for channels $> 1300$\,nm, SpRS noise increases at a higher rate than propagation loss decreases, leading to the significant drop-off in visibility seen in Fig.~\ref{sprs}(b).
-The increase in tolerance to noise for visibility over SNR is due to coincidence-based detection, which helps filter vacuum emission and can lead to a higher noise tolerance for coincidence-based photon counting systems~\cite{herald, jordan_filter}.
 We see that wavelengths in the 1260\nobreakdash-1290\,nm range offer the highest entanglement visibility under coexistence with a fully-loaded C\nobreakdash-band source.
 Although higher loss doesn't prohibit higher rate operation (as per~\cite{jordan_ent_dist}, $\mu$ can be increased to raise rates while still maintaining visibilities higher than those for channels with stronger SpRS noise), these simulations justify our 1290\nobreakdash-nm wavelength selection.
 The insights gained from Fig.~\ref{sprs} can be used to select optimal quantum channel allocation or determine how other channels would be affected in a multi-channel quantum source while coexisting with a broadband C\nobreakdash-band source.